 Whereas the Chinese saw elements as parts of a whole, contemporary Greek thinkers focused on the elements themselves.
 They thought of any object as something with properties of its own.
 Examples of such properties are heaviness and lightness.
 When a stone is thrown into water and sinks to the bottom, the Greek saw this as due to its heaviness, and when a piece of wood that is thrown into water floats, this was seen as due to its lightness.
 So what happened was ascribed to something in the object itself rather than to the surroundings.
 Therefore it became of interest to classify objects according to their properties.
 In this classification, it was natural also to find common features for groups of objects, and to find general rules (“laws of nature”) for how objects behaved, that is, they thought in terms of abstract general principles.
 The Greek culture was the only ancient culture anywhere on Earth where scholars tried to derive general laws of nature.

-The East Asian holism is not scientifically “wrong”.
+The East Asian holism and field dependence is not scientifically “good” or “bad”.
 Many phenomena have the character of large fields affecting single elements, and East Asians should be especially able to study such phenomena.
-But in some way, the Western individualistic thinking with focus on single objects and their properties has allowed enormous scientific progress that is unseen elsewhere.
+But in some way, the Western individualistic and analytic thinking with focus on single objects and their properties has allowed enormous scientific progress that is unseen elsewhere.

 Chinese scientists based their knowledge on practical experience, which led them to understand important physical principles and to construct technical inventions.
 Until the fifteenth century, China had an advantage relative to Europe in practical technological knowledge.
 But they did not seek out abstract general explanations (“laws of nature”), and most of them tended to have little sense of what is logical.